 Hungering for the spiritual meat of the Bible, a group of Hilo residents began to meet as a "Prayer & Praise Fellowship" in 1979.
-The group was incorporated as a church in 1980 under the leadership of Kahu (Pastor or Shepherd) Tom (Thomas Kirkwood) Kalili.
-The congregation chose the name "Berean Bible Church" to identify with the ancient city of Berea.
-Just as the Christian Jews and Greeks of Berea, this Hilo congregation "received the message with great eagerness and examined the Scriptures every day" to see if what their pastor said was true (Acts 17:11)..
+The group was incorporated as a church on August 7, 1980 under the leadership of Kahu (Pastor or Shepherd) Thomas Kirkwood Kalili.
+The congregation chose the name Berean Bible Church to identify with the ancient city of Berea.
+Like the Christians of Berea, this Hilo congregation "received the message with great eagerness and examined the Scriptures every day" to see if what their pastor said was true (Acts 17:11).

 In 1992, Kahu Tom discovered he had cancer.
-Given three months to live, Pastor Kalili continued to lead the Berean Bible Church faithfully.
+Given three months to live, he continued to lead the Berean Bible Church faithfully.
 God granted Kahu Tom four more years of life to prepare his men to lead the local church body after his passing.
 On June 30, 1996, the Lord took Kahu Tom, His "good and faithful servant," home to heaven.

-Under the leadership of head elder, Tommy Crabb, who is also now with the Lord, the men of the church carried on without Kahu Tom for one year.
+Under the leadership of Elder Tommy Crabb, who is also now with the Lord, the men of the church carried on without Kahu Tom for one year.
 Finally overwhelmed by the responsibility of preaching each week, they reached out for help from Kahu Tom's friend and mentor, Dr. Arnold Fruchtenbaum.
-Arnold's recommendation led to a special relationship with Kahu Mike (Michael J.) Inouye of Oahu who agreed to serve as a one-year interim pastor.
+Arnold's recommendation led to a special relationship with Kahu Michael J. Inouye of Oahu who agreed to serve as a one-year interim pastor.
 He flew each weekend from Honolulu, and the one-year-commitment turned into two years.
 Finally Kahu Mike, who by now was commuting from the island of Molokai, announced that May 1999 would be his last month.

 In 2004, the 2.73 acres of agricultural land with a dwelling at 420 Lama Street officially became the church's property.
 The leaders and congregation dreamed and planned and worked until the current sanctuary became a reality.
-On October 2009, the County of Hawaii granted the final building and occupancy permit.
-On February 27-28, 2010, the church buildings were dedicated for use in the preaching ministry of God's Word.
+In October 2009, the County of Hawaii granted the final building and occupancy permit.
+On February 27, 2010, the church buildings were dedicated for use in the preaching ministry of God's Word.
 On dedication day, Kahu Daniel Costales reminded congregants that the word church designates the individual persons who are Christ's bride.
 The building is the place where the Berean Bible Church gathers for worship.
 In order to help make the distinction, the sanctuary itself is now named the "Thomas Kirkwood Kalili Building" in memory of the founding pastor.